Top 10 Attractions in the World

 Statue of Liberty, New York City, USA

-Designed by Frederic Bartholdi, the Statue of Liberty is situated on Star Island in New York Harbor.
+Designed by Frederic Bartholdi, the Statue of Liberty is situated on Liberty Island in New York Harbor, New York City.
 A gift from the people of France, the statue has become a universal symbol of American freedom and democracy.